This post was updated on January 21, 2019

 Be sure to request a free copy of my new book:

 The Ultimate Plain English No B.S.
 Roadmap

 Click here to see all the great 5 Star reviews of the book on amazon.com.

 Or call my office 619-234-2833

 We represent more injured overseas civilian contractors than any other law firm on the West Coast.
 We are one of the two largest DBA law firms in the world.
 We represent overseas civilian contractors all over the U.S.A. and the world.

 Offices in Oakland, San Francisco, Bakersfield, Los Angeles and San Diego.

 If you have followed my book or this website, you have probably heard my rants about PTSD being the wrong title for folks that have post-traumatic stress.
 It shouldn't be called Post-Traumatic Stress Disorder - it should be called Post-Traumatic Stress Injury.
 Because that's what it is - an injury.

 I am not the only one that feels this way.
-Many of the doctors I talk to feel the same way.
+Most of the doctors I talk to feel the same way.